wangdu1005/VIPER_Architecture_Guideline/README.md

 Example: I love the scenes in that movie.
 Reference: https://hinative.com/en-US/questions/80505

+### Module Extensions Usage Guideline

+In order to prevent massive module extension, before writing anything under this folder, please read this guideline first.

+This module extensions purpose is to help to "share the loading" of presenter, wireframe, and some UI action logical.

+Therefore, you will only consider add code in module extensions under below princinple:

+1. Coding in here, if presenter, wireframe's logic relate to the UIKit.
+Because excluded the VIew, other role play should independent from UIKit in order to do the Unit Test.
+2. Coding in here, if it relate the Presenter's present other view, or Wireframe show action.
+3. Coding in here, if some code logic is more custom to specific use case, which it does not have to declare in the protocol.
+Then you can implement in here.

 #### Note:
 ZX's supplementary explanation, using the <u>underline</u> to hightlight. <br>
 \* sign means it is the core idea about Clean Swift.